k8ssandra/k8ssandra/docs/content/en/tasks/manage/private-registries/_index.md

 ### Configure Image Pull Secrets

-There are some differences in the way K8ssandra handles the configuration of service accounts, depending on the component.
+There are some differences in the way K8ssandra Operator handles the configuration of service accounts, depending on the component.
 Let's look at each component to see how to configure image pull secrets.

 #### Cassandra, Stargate, Reaper